sumotoy/RA8875/README.md

 ####  The goals...

   - All features supported
+  - Layer support
+  - Scalable complexity, start with basics but you can go trough...
   - All communication protocols supported
   - Support for the many external ROM Font chip
   - Support for the external SPI FLASH